angelicabz81/gettingStarted/DESIGN.md

 A dress was rented if it existed in holdings with the corresponding dress id, and rent_end was NULL, meaning it was rented but still with a user.
 In order to get information about the renters username and contacts, I completed a 'JOIN' of the users and holdings table on the foreign key, which compared users.id and holdings.user_id.

 If a row returned with a renter, I added a key in each dress dictionary with the renter's information.
 Then, I added this new dress dictionary to a new list holding all dresses.
 Finally, this list of dresses and their renters was sent when upload.html was rendered.
 Within upload.html, Jinja was used to iterate over every dress and create a card displaying the dress image.
-Using an Jinja if condition '{% if dress.renter_id %}' renter information was selectively shown, along with the option to message a renter.
-I chose to iterate over every dress in the list through a loop to allow for more readable html code for varying amounts of dresses.
+Using a Jinja if condition '{% if dress.renter_id %}' renter information was selectively shown, along with the option to message a renter.
+I chose to iterate over every dress in the list through a loop to allow for more readable html code for large amounts of dresses.

 **Dress Catalog:**